• Skip to primary navigation

 Bear in mind that your ebook will be read on a wide range of devices including Kindles, mobiles, desktop computers, tablets etc. All of them will display your content quite differently.
 In most cases, the user can control fonts and font sizes and view landscape or portrait.

 These guidelines are not only useful in making the transfer process simpler, they encourage good working practice and accuracy.
-If the reader comes across mistakes while reading, it is irritating for them, and makes you look unprofessional.
+If the reader comes across mistakes while reading, it is irritating for them and they might give you a bad review or not read any other books you produce.
+It also makes you look unprofessional.

 Styling and Formatting